 4. Deep breathing exercises

-Meditation brings about the value of being fully focused in the present moment without over-analyzing the situation.
-It effectively reduces stress, anxiety and other negative emotions by concentrating in the current rather than being upset about the past or future.
+Meditation brings about the value of being fully focused on the present moment without over-analyzing the situation.
+It effectively reduces stress, anxiety, and other negative emotions by concentrating on the current rather than being upset about the past or future.
 By having a point of focus like a mantra or an image, meditation can enhance feelings of joy and relaxation and reduce negativity and stress.

 6. Progressive muscle relaxation